Knights of Columbus Council #6569

 Members of the Knights of Columbus, be they Americans, Canadians, Mexicans, Cubans, Filipinos, Poles, or Dominicans, are patriotic citizens.
 We are proud of our devotion to God and country, and believe in standing up for both.
 Whether it’s in public or private, the Knights remind the world that Catholics are called to take our civic responsibility seriously.

-To access the Knights of Columbus latest calendar of events, please use the link below, under the Grand Knight contact information.
+To access the Knights of Columbus latest calendar of events, please use the link below, under the Council contact information.

 Grand Knight: Robby Robison